rsms/inter/CONTRIBUTING.md

-# Contributing to the Inter UI font project
+# Contributing to the Inter font project

-First off, thank you for considering contributing to Inter UI.
+First off, thank you for considering contributing to Inter.
 It's people like you that make the Internet such a great place.

 Following these guidelines helps to communicate that you respect the time of the people managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue or suggestion.

-By contributing work to the Inter UI font project you agree to have all work contributed becoming the intellectual property of the Inter UI font project as described by [SIL Open Font License, Version 1.1](http://scripts.sil.org/OFL)
+By contributing work to the Inter font project you agree to have all work contributed becoming the intellectual property of the Inter font project as described by [SIL Open Font License, Version 1.1](http://scripts.sil.org/OFL)

 ## Types of contributions this project is looking for

-**More glyphs!** Several glyphs, especially non-latin ones, are placeholders that need to be replaced with ones designed in the style of Inter UI.
+**More glyphs!** Several glyphs, especially non-latin ones, are placeholders that need to be replaced with ones designed in the style of Inter.
 Cyrillic glyphs are especially requested.

 **Kerning**, kerning, kerning — there are so many pairs and pairs-in-words that need to be kerned, or have their kerning improved.
 When adding kerning, use _groups_ rather than individual pairs.
 See [Kerning](#kerning) for more information.